 Saturday, September 18th, from noon to 2 p.m.

 Tuesday, September 21st , from 4 p.m. to 6 p.m.

-Volunteer training sessions will take place on Tuesday, May 4 at noon and Thursday, May 6 at 2 p.m. on Zoom
+Volunteer training sessions will take place on Thursday, September 16th at noon and Friday, September 17th at noon on Zoom.

-Sign up to volunteer here we will contact you with all necessary information.
+Sign up to volunteer we will contact you with all necessary information.

 For more COVID-19 updates, you can stay informed through the City/County Health Department web site and information line at 406-258-INFO.